The Possession: Critical reception

-The film received mixed-to-negative reviews from critics, although it received positive feedback from audiences.
-On Rotten Tomatoes it has a rating of 39% based on reviews from 101 critics, with an average rating of 4.8/10.
+The film received mixed reviews from critics and audiences alike.
+On Rotten Tomatoes it has a rating of 40% based on reviews from 98 critics, with an average rating of 4.8/10.
 The site's consensus states, "It may be based on a true story, but that doesn't excuse the way The Possession repeatedly falls back on hoary ghost movie clichés – or the unintentional laughs it provides."
 On Metacritic, the film holds a score of 45 out of 100, indicating "mixed or average reviews", based on reviews from 26 critics.
 Audiences polled by Cinemascore gave it a grade B, an above-average for the horror genre.

 Roger Ebert of the Chicago Sun-Times gave the film 3 1/2 stars, writing, "The Exorcist has influenced a lot of films, and The Possession is one of the better ones".
 Richard Roeper also gave the movie a B+.

 Box office

 The Possession grossed $49.1 million in domestic market and $33.8 million in other territories.

-The film ranked #1 in its opening weekend, taking in an estimated $17.7 million, and an estimated $21.3 million for the full Labor Day Weekend.
+The film ranked #1 in its opening weekend, taking in an estimated $17.7 million, and an estimated $21.3 million for the full Labor Day weekend.